 This statement does not import the entire statistics module into the current namespace.
 It just introduces the item variance from the module statistics into the global symbol table of the importing module and it's much easier to use it like that.

 What if we want to import everything from statistics like we did initially, but we don't want to type the statistics because you don't want it or you don't have time for that, simple, we use ' * '.
 This way you will need to use the full module name, but this way you can learn these modules better.

 from statistics import * example_list = [5,2,5,6,1,2,6,7,2,6,3,5,5] print(variance(example_list))

 We must mention that when the module is imported into your python script, the code in the top-level portion of a module is executed only once.
 So if you are importing a file, where parameters are changing in time, your imported file will use only these parameters which were on importing time.
 In this case, you need to upload your code again.

 So, if you want to execute the top-level code in a module, you can use reload() function.
 This function imports a previously imported module again.
 The syntax of the reload() function is this:

 Here, module_name is the name of the module you want to reload and not the string containing the module name.
-For example, to reload statistics module in your code, use following code:
+For example, to reload the statistics module in your code, use the following code:

 The dir() function